December 10, 2015

 Most people think of hurricanes, floods, blizzards and power failures, but disasters can occur at the micro level as well in the form of viruses, end-user error, malicious intent and server failure.

 What may be more compelling is how these events can impact your business as a result of downtime.
 In fact, micro-level disasters account for an overwhelming majority of downtime that affect businesses on a daily basis, with the average cost of downtime coming in at $163,674 per hour according to the Aberdeen Group.
 For a better understanding of your company’s recovery time objective (RTO) and an estimated cost of downtime, take a look at Datto’s RTO and Downtime Cost Calculator.

 If you’re still not sure if downtime matters to you, maybe you can relate to some of these scenarios?

-Scenario 1: A dentists’ surgery whose systems are down due to server failure.
+Scenario 1: A medical practice whose machines are down due to server failure.
 How long could this business be down before it starts to “hurt”?

-Impact: Patients are turned away and equipment isn’t functioning, resulting in thousands of pounds in lost revenue - and a few sore teeth!
-For a dentists, downtime doesn’t only impact the patients, staff, revenue and profit.
+Impact: Patients are turned away and equipment isn’t functioning, resulting in thousands of dollars in lost revenue.
+For a medical practice, downtime doesn’t only impact the patients, staff, revenue and profit.
 The loss of data can result in drastic fines if this business was to lose patient records and billing information.
-For a dentists’ practice, data protection resulting in near-zero downtime is a must.
+For a medical practice, data protection resulting in near-zero downtime is a must.

 Scenario 2: A law firm that needs specific case files, but were recently affected by the CryptoLocker virus.
 How are they going to break their files free?